Data quality validation rules explained with examples

 Occasionally, a chef may need to remove a stray ingredient from their dish.
 Similarly, data cleansing is the process of identifying and rectifying errors, inconsistencies, or inaccuracies in your data.
 Regular data cleansing helps maintain data quality and reinforces the effectiveness of your validation rules.

-Automate the Validation Process
+Automate the validation process

 Just as a chef might use a mixer to streamline the cooking process, automating data validation can save time and reduce human error.
 The data observability platform Telmai can help you get started with data validation quickly with its real-time monitoring and alerting capabilities.
 You can schedule to run data validation on an hourly, daily, weekly, or monthly basis and automatically see alerts when your data validation falls outside expected norms.